 Every new year comes with its own challenges for successful maintenance of healthy and attractive landscapes.
 These challenges include variable and unpredictable weather, insect pests, weeds and changing regulations.
-Join UMass Extension Educators at the UMass Cranberry Research Station in East Wareham for a day of learning about the latest research-based information to help you kick off a successful landscape management season.
+Join UMass Extension Educators at a Southeastern MA location for a day of learning about the latest research-based information to help you kick off a successful landscape management season.

 The cost is $75, $68/person for a group of three or more registrations from the same company.
 Online registrations include a nominal processing fee.